 The Department of Music offers a wide range of opportunities for students to master the principles, skills and techniques necessary to be successful in the performing arts, music education, music therapy and other music fields.
 Our program provides a competitive advantage to students as they seek entry into the larger cultural community.

-Coming Up in the 2014-2015 Music Season
+Coming up in the 2014-2015 Music Season

-August 28th, 2014 - An Evening of Song with Daniela Mack- Daniela Mack, mezzo-soprano, Sergio Ruiz, piano.
-7:30 p.m. in Magnolia Ballroom.
+November 13, 2014 - *Nights in the Gardens of Spain - Kanzanetti Quartet with Sergio Ruiz, piano.
+7:30 p.m. in the Magnolia Ballroom.

 ABOUT GEORGIA COLLEGE: Georgia College, the state's only Public Liberal Arts University, combines the educational experience expected at esteemed private liberal arts colleges with the affordability of public higher education.
 Its four colleges – arts and sciences, business, education and health sciences – provide 6,600 undergraduate and graduate students with an exceptional learning environment that extends beyond the classroom, including residential learning communities.